joelberkeley/spidr/tutorials/BayesianOptimization.md

 ## Modifying empirical values with `Functor`

 In the above example, we constructed the acquisition function from our model, then optimized it, and in doing so, we assumed that we have access to the data and models when we compose the acquisition function with the optimizer.
 This might not be the case: we may want to compose things before we get the data and model.
 Using spidr's names, we'd apply an `Optimizer` to an `i -> Acquisition`.
 We'd normally do this with `map`, a method on the `Functor` interface, but functions, including `i -> o`, don't implement `Functor` (indeed, in Idris, they can't).
-We can however, wrap an `i -> o` in the `Morphism i o` type (also called `i ~> o` with a tilde) which implements `Functor`.
+We can however, wrap an `i -> o` in the `Morphism i o` type (also called `i ~> o` with a tilde) which does implement `Functor`.
 We can `map` an `Optimizer` over a `i ~> Acquisition`, as follows:

 ```
 modelMean : ProbabilisticModel [2] {targets=[1]} {marginal=Gaussian [1]} -> Acquisition 1 [2]